Constant-Time Motion Planning with Manipulation Behaviors: Experiments

-It does so by imposing the manipulability constraint during behavior rollouts during preprocessing, marking the rollout as infeasible if $r_{\min}(q) < \epsilon$, where $\epsilon$ represents the perception noise.
-This ensures that selected attractor pre-insert poses can maintain adequate dexterity for corrective motions across their neighborhoods.
+In both tasks, B-CTMP leverages the behavior during offline preprocessing to compute a compact set of representative initiation states with their corresponding neighborhoods.
+It does so by imposing the manipulability constraint during behavior rollouts, marking a rollout as infeasible if $r_{\min}(q) < \epsilon$, where $\epsilon$ represents the perception noise bound\footnote{The perception noise bound $\epsilon$ is determined from the camera calibration process, which provides an upper bound on the pose estimation error.}.
+This ensures that selected attractor pre-grasp or pre-insert poses maintain adequate dexterity for corrective motions across their neighborhoods, making them capable of handling many different target object configurations---including those subject to perception-induced pose uncertainty.
+During online execution, the precomputed path to the appropriate representative initiation state is retrieved and the behavior rollout is executed, enabling fast online planning.

-B-CTMP performs all pose discovery processes (grasp pose computation and pre-insertion pose calculation) offline to maximize region coverage.
-Each attractor initiation state is validated to handle all goal object poses within its neighborhood.
-Online execution retrieves the precomputed path to the appropriate representative state and executes the behavior rollout, hence enabling fast online planning.